daipeihust/im-select/README.md

 # im-select
 Switch your input method from terminal.
 This project is a basic support for [VSCodeVim](https://github.com/VSCodeVim/Vim).
-It provide the command line program for VSCodeVim's autoSwitchIM function
+It provides the command line program for VSCodeVim's autoSwitchIM function

 # Installation